lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

       abnormal situation requiring certificate revocation.

-1. PSE operations: Whilst the definition of PSE operations (e.g., moving a PSE, changing a PIN, etc.) are beyond the scope of this specification, we do define a PKIMessage (CertRepMessage) that can form the basis of such operations.
+1. TEE operations: Whilst the definition of TEE operations (e.g., moving a TEE, changing a PIN, etc.) are beyond the scope of this specification, we do define a PKIMessage (CertRepMessage) that can form the basis of such operations.